 Types of Twin Size Bed Frames

-The popularity of twin beds helped create several different types of bed frames.
+The popularity of twin beds helped create several different types of bed frames, from platform beds and panel beds to more obscure frames.
 The following are eight of the most common twin size frames.

 A panel bed frame is a basic design, consisting of two side panels, plus a headboard and footboard.
 Panel frames typically have a slatted foundation made of either wood or metal to support the mattress.